5 from 23 votes

 cake balls on a metal pan.

-1. MAKE CAKE BASE.
-In a large bowl, blend 15.25oz cake mix, 1 cup pumpkin puree, 1 stick of softened butter, ½ cup milk, and 2 large eggs.
-Pour batter into a baking pan and bake in the oven according to the cake mix package directions.
+1. Bake the cake base.
+In a large bowl, mix together the spice cake mix, pumpkin puree, vanilla, softened butter, milk, and eggs until smooth.
+Pour into a baking pan and bake according to the package directions.
+Tip: slightly underbaking by 2-3 minutes keeps the cake moist, which helps with rolling later.

 orange candy melts and crisco in a glass bowl.